 You can imagine how much fun this building approach is for Jay.
 The joy and inspiration that comes from crafting each instrument as a one-of-a-kind, choosing not only the set of wood but the binding, rosette design, bridge, etc as he goes, is a winning formula for both the luthier and for the customer.
 The end result – the magic in the making of each Lichty guitar and ukulele shows through in acoustically and esthetically captivating instruments.

 - You can visit our Acoustic Guitar Wood and Ukulele Wood pages to see all currently available sets and to see photo galleries of finished instruments built from most species.

-- Look to our Handmade Acoustic Guitars and Handmade Ukulele pages to see and hear currently available instruments for sale.
+- Look to our Handmade Acoustic Guitars Ukulele For Sale page to see and hear currently available instruments.

-- See and hear audio and video samples
+- Visit our Listening Room for audio and video samples